coolum001/coolum001.github.io-content/cloudadventures.md

 ### Cloud Giants ###

-So then I set my sights on the giants of the Cloud, Microsoft Azure and Google Cloud.
-Again (being a  cheap bastard), I cranked up free accounts on both.
+So then I set my sights on the giants of the Cloud: AWS, Microsoft Azure, and Google Cloud.
+Again (being a  cheap bastard), I cranked up free accounts on all.
 Again, I learned that my app was too large for this.

 Both Azure and Google know about Python 3 (although Google internally uses Python 2 - spit), and taking an app from a ```Git``` repository, but the process of running up the environment (via ```PIP```) always fell over in both providers with memory (or maybe disk limitations).
 I could have moved to more expansive (read expensive) accounts, but decided against this, as I had heard horror stories of unexpected Cloud bills, due to some mis-configuration by the end-user.